 The good news here is that a typical projector will have a lot of edge room when it comes to the corrections you can do.
 Zoom, keystone correction, and throw ratio are all usually meant to allow for lots of mixing and matching when it comes to making a projector fit your space.
 If you don’t have any unique situations in the space, like an especially long room, or a requirement to mount the projector from a lateral wall instead of the ceiling, you don’t need to worry about this.

-Maybe at this point, you know enough to make a decision about which projector works for you.
+Maybe at this point, you know enough to make a decision about which projector works for you, but if you don’t, we have more information in our other guide.
 Use this quick review as a reference as you consider different projectors: